etendosoftware/docs/docs/user-guide/etendo-copilot/setup-and-usage.md

     This allows using an HQL query result as a file for knowledge base file.
     - **Remote File**
     You can provide a public URL from which Copilot will retrieve the file when needed.
 This makes it easy to access text documents and external text resources.
+    - **Code Index**
+    This enables options related to file path configuration.
 - **Open AI File ID**: Read-only field showing the Open AI ID of the file once it is created.
 - **Last Synchronization**: Read-only field displaying the date of the last update with OpenAI.
 - **File name**: Name of the remote file in case you want to modify it.
 This name must include the file format.
 For example, `example.pdf`.
 - **URL**: Source file URL.
 Only shown if the **Remote file** option is chosen in the Type field.
 - **HQL**: Only shown if the **HQL Query** option is chosen in the Type field.

+### File Path Tab

+The **File Path Tab** appears when **Code Index** is selected as the file type.

+**Path File**: Specify the path where the code files you want the assistant to read are located.

+- Use this variable `@source.path@:` so that the system automatically replaces it with the path where EtendoERP is installed.

+##### Wildcards

+- Use `*` to access all files of the same type in a directory (e.g., `test/*.java` will access all Java files in the `test` folder).
+- Use `**` to include subdirectories (e.g., `test/**/*.java` will access all Java files within `test` and its subdirectories).

+#### Configuring the Code Index Assistant

+Once the Knowledge Base File was added, go to the Assistant window and in the **Knowledge tab** add a new record.
+Here, select the Code Index file created earlier.

+Ensure the path is correctly specified and that the assistant can access the files.
+Once configured, the Etendo Code Expert will be able to access the files and provide assistance based on the indexed content.

 ## Skill/Tool Window